FZambia/cyclone-sse/README.rst

 	twistd -n cyclone-sse `cat cyclone-sse.conf`

+EventSource does not support CORS (Cross Origin Resource Sharing) in all web-browsers.
+So you need to proxy connections to cyclone-sse server to make EventSource believe that you make connection to the same domain.

 If your main server in behind Nginx you should proxy SSE like this::

     location /sse/ {